-At a recent meeting of the officers and directors of the dens Players it was considered that the best interests of Players would be served by postponing the first bill of until after the first of the year.
-This is the bill which scheduled for December 11 and 12, as announced in the BULLETIN.
-This means, of course, that all three bills of subscription series will be given during the winter and but even under this arrangement it will be possible present one or two interesting added attractions during season, as the Players will then have available their own heatre and workshop facilities.
+At a recent meeting of the officers and directors of the Gardens Players it was considered that the best interests of Gardens Players it was considered that the best interests of the Players would be served by postponing the first bill of plays until after the first of the year.
+This is the bill which was scheduled for December 11 and 12, as announced in the last Bulletin.
+This means, of course, that all three bills of the subscription series will be given during the winter and spring, but even under this arrangement it will be possible to present one or two interesting added attractions during the season, as the Players will then have available their own theatre and workshop facilities theatre and workshop facilities.

-the meanwhile, on Sunday evening, Dec.
-17, the Players hold an informal meeting at the home of Mrs. Frederick Kiendl, 60 Greenway Terraces, which will serve as a exerction to new members and to those guests of the Players are interested in its activities.
-It is expected that one two successful playwrights of the professional stage will present as guests of honor, whose informal talks can be unted upon as a source of great interest.
-Members will meive further announcement regarding this.
+In the meanwhile, on Sunday evening, Dec.
+17, the Players will hold an informal meeting at the home of Mrs. Frederick W. Kiendl, 69 Greenway Terraces, which will serve as a reception to new members and to those guests of the Players who are interested in its activities.
+It is expected that one or two successful playwrights of the professional stage will be present as guests of honor, whose informal talks can be be present as guests of honor, whose informal talks can be counted upon as a source of great interest. receive further announcement regarding this.
+Members will

 A fourth threatre party occurred Monday night, Dec.
-4, then about thirty members of the Players attended the permance of "Liza."
-These frequent parties will be confrom time to time, bringing the benefit of reduced to those members who wish to take advantage of the sual things that are being done on Broadway.
+4, when about thirty members of the Players attended the performance of "Liza."
+These frequent parties will be continued from time to time, bringing the benefit of reduced prices to those members who wish to take advantage of the unusual things that are being done on Broadway.